 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

 Access to HR services and payroll management tools allows expanding businesses to better support their employees and manage complex everyday human resources (HR) workflows.
 As a payroll service provider, ADP works equally well for startups and established companies.
 On top of automating payroll processing and tax filings, ADP enhances hiring, the onboarding process and attendance tracking.
 Its customizable, multijurisdictional payroll plans scale with your organization, making ADP our pick for the best full-service payroll software for growing businesses.
-We also appreciate the platform’s intuitive mobile app, which makes self-service a breeze for workers and employers alike.
+The platform’s intuitive mobile app simplifies self-service for workers and employers alike.

 ADP brings more than 75 years of experience to the table.
 Its cloud-based human capital management (HCM) solutions unify payroll software, attendance tracking, employee benefits, and HR tools like learning management and administration.
 This makes it a top choice for businesses in highly regulated industries and those operating in multiple states.

 ADP’s flexibility extends to payroll processing, which you can run from a mobile device or desktop.
-As your needs expand, you can add features like an applicant tracking system and an employee handbook wizard.
-We also like that ADP incorporates digital recordkeeping and workforce management tools to help scale your company while controlling costs.
+As your needs expand, you can add features like an applicant tracking system.
+ADP also incorporates digital recordkeeping and workforce management tools to help scale your company while controlling costs

 ADP is a complete payroll solution with basic and advanced services.
 With seven service plans and the capacity to handle one to 1,000-plus employees, most businesses can take advantage of the vendor’s paperless payroll capabilities, which streamline payment processing and reduce administrative tasks.
 Below are the features that stood out to us during our in-depth examination of ADP’s payroll services.

 Like most competitors, ADP calculates payroll taxes and remits payments to federal, state and local agencies.
-We appreciate that ADP guarantees it will pay any fines or penalties if it makes a tax filing error.
+ADP guarantees it will pay any fines or penalties if it makes a tax filing error, which is especially important for small businesses operating on a tight budget.
 The company’s SmartCompliance tools can help streamline tax filing and manage HR compliance requirements, making it easier to stay on top of regulations as your business grows.

 In addition, ADP can communicate with government agencies on your behalf and offers expert regulatory and compliance support.
 As your business expands, you can use built-in, AI-powered error detection and alerts to ensure your payroll and HR practices meet current standards.